(214) 390-7947 (Overseas Callers)

 What do I need prior to departure from my home country?

-There are several steps you will need to take prior to leaving home.
+There are several steps you will need to take before leaving home.
 You will need to buy your airline tickets and provide your itinerary to our in-country coordinator so they can arrange your pick-up.
 You need to visit your doctor and get up to date on your vaccinations.
 You need to research the requirements for obtaining a visa from your home country.
 You need to purchase travel insurance, and research your destination including the customs and culture so you know what to expect and can make the most of your time there.

 Where are the projects located?